Mythicalcatjay/vigilant-funicular/README.md

 When you have everything situated, just open the launcher and it will should have the game in it.
 Just hit launch project to play the game.
 Have fun! :3
+* Note the Skins file is completely different.
+Open that file and follow the directions.